LiorSukman/python_hackathon/README.md

 The goal of this project is to calculate the minimal distance for each neuron node to the closest blood vessel.

+The data is composed of Dendrites and Axons, each with a list of nodes indicating their spatial position.

 Analysis steps:
-1. Loading the data for each neuron part (axon, dendrite) and making a list of the nodes it's composed of
+1. Loading the data for each neuron part (axon, dendrite).
-2. Extracting the blood vessels coordinates
+2. Extracting the blood vessels coordinates.
-2. Calculating the distance between each node and blood vessel
+2. Calculating the distance between each node to any blood vessel.
-3. Saving the minimum distance for each node
+3. Saving the distance for the closest blood vessel of every node.

 Running time issues:
-Due to running time limitation, we chose to show the heatmap distance matrix for only 5 dendrites and 5 axons.
+Due to the huge amount of data and running time limitation, we chose to calculate the distance for only 5 dendrites and 5 axons.

-Due to long running time we decided to remove all inside indices of a blood vessel, with the understanding there is no need to calculate the distance to those indices, the shortest distance will surely be on the edges of the blood vessel.
+In order to reduce the running time we decided to remove all internal points of a blood vessel, with the understanding there is no need to calculate the distance to those points, the shortest distance will surely be on the edges of the blood vessel.

 Down sampling:
-All blood vessel indices are located in a very dense way, so we decided to do a down sampling, removing an index every 100 indices.
+All blood vessel points are located in a very dense way, so we decided to do a down sampling, removing a point every 100 points.

 Visualization:
  - how to use
  - what can we see

 Requirements:
-- asyncio
-- directory_downloader
-- wget
+- napari
 - os
 - h5py
 - numpy